JLaffey-CB/pipeline-intro-lab/docs/section1solution.md

-Here is the Jenkinsfile file contents for Section 1:
+Here is the solution `Jenkinsfile` for Section 1:

     pipeline {
       agent any